-Will Insulin Kill a Non Diabetic Person or Not?
-True Facts
+Will Insulin Kill a Non Diabetic Person?
+Risks and Side Effects

 will insulin kill a non diabetic person

 Natural insulin is just a hormone that regulates blood sugar.
 It does so by storing and moving glucose from the bloodstream into cells for energy.
 For diabetics, this natural system is weakened or diminished.
-Type 1 patients produce no insulin, while Type 2 patients cannot use the produced insulin efficiently.
+Type 1 patients produce no insulin, while Type 2 patients cannot utilise the insulin they produce efficiently.
 In both cases, injected insulin helps control glucose levels.

 But what happens if you take insulin without diabetes?
 The body already produces what it needs, so it can be risky if it’s in large amounts.
 However, not all insulins affect diabetics the same way; it changes the risk factor in non-diabetics as well.
 To understand that risk, it’s useful to know how each insulin type works: